BiomSharp/BiomSharp/README.md

 ## Requirements

-The framework currently support .NET 6.0 core.
+The framework currently supports .NET 6.0 core.
 The applications and libraries are provided as a set of Visual Studio solutions (.sln), and C# projects (.csproj) or C++ projects (.vcxproj).
 The existing builds are for Microsoft Windows and target x64 processor architectures.

 ## License